 (5) If either House of Parliament passes a resolution, of which notice has been given within the first 14 sitting days of that House after a copy of the relevant Order in Council made under subsection (1) has been laid on the Table of that House under subsection (3), that that Order in Council be disallowed, that Order in Council thereupon ceases to have effect, but the disallowance of that Order in Council does not affect the validity or cure the invalidity of anything done or omitted to be done in good faith before the passing of that resolution.

-[Section 42 amended by No. 50 of 1990 s.
+[Section 42 amended: No. 50 of 1990 s.
 5.]

 42A.
 Annual report to Minister on Part 4A